PerfectGym/developer/content/api/classes/classestypes.md

 # Classes types

-This API gives you read only access to list classes types in your gym.

-{:toc}

-## Overview

 Each fitness class has a class type assigned .
 Class type is for example 'Zumba', and a class is an instance of a class type (for example Zumba at 'Fibo' club, starting on 2015-12-21 18:00).
 Class types are global accross all clubs of a company (in case company has more then 1 club).